Plan your course

 To plan your course, you should first access your course entry in the University Handbook and download your course map.

 The University Handbook is the official source of information on your course and the units that Deakin is offering in a particular year.
 Generally, you need to follow the course rules in the Handbook for the year you commenced your course.
 You can look up your course in the Handbook online.

 Your course map and choosing your units

-Your course map is a visual, editable tool that will help you understand the structure and rules of your course.
-It will provide an overview of the units required to complete your course, and their suggested sequence.
+Your course map is a visual tool that will help you understand the structure and rules of your course.
+It will provide an overview of the units required to complete your course, and the suggested sequence.
 You will find a link to download a PDF of your course map in your Handbook entry.

-- A unit is a component of study.
-At school, you might have used the word ‘subjects’.
+- A unit is a component of your course.
 All courses require you to complete a fixed number of units to succesfully complete your course.
-There may be compulsory core units, or you may need to choose units as electives or to build toward majors or minors.
+There may be compulsory core units, or you may need to choose units as electives or units to build toward majors or minors.
 This is where your course map becomes very helpful.